sarveshtiku/citegaurd/README.md

 - app.py: Main Flask application handling file uploads and AI processing.
 - requirements.txt: List of dependencies for the project.

 ---

-## ❤️ How to Contribute

-We welcome contributions!
-To get started:

-1. **Fork the repository** on GitHub.
-2. **Create a new branch**:
-bash
-   git checkout -b feature-name

-3. **Make your changes and commit:**: bash git commit -m "Added a new feature"

-4. **Push your changes**:
-bash
-  git push origin feature-name

-5. **Open a pull request**:
-Go to your forked repository on GitHub.
-Click on "Compare & pull request."
-Add a descriptive title and description for your changes.
-Submit the pull request for review.

----